 The Shaw Prize consists of three annual prizes: Astronomy, Life Science and Medicine, and Mathematical Sciences, each bearing a monetary award of one million US dollars.
-This will be the tenth year that the Prize has been awarded and the presentation ceremony is scheduled for Monday, 23 September 2013.
+This will be the Eleventh year that the Prize has been awarded and the presentation ceremony is scheduled for Wednesday, 24 September 2014.

 The Shaw Laureates

-Savilian Professor of Astronomy, University of Oxford, UK and
+Professor of Cosmology in the Institute for Astronomy, University of Edinburgh, UK

 The Shaw Prize in Life Science and Medicine is awarded in equal shares to